• Skip to primary navigation

 Platter of roasted vegetables topped with goat cheese.

-Everyone knows that roasted vegetables are the best, and my favorite are definitely root vegetables roasted.
+Everyone knows that roasted vegetables are the best, and my favorite is definitely root vegetables roasted.

 There is something about roasting that really concentrates the flavor of root vegetables.
 Makes them sweeter.

-To be honest, they are great just roasted with olive oil and salt and pepper, but this recipe, from Tyler Florence, that I have been making some form of since 2009 takes it to a whole new level.
+They are great just roasted with olive oil and salt and pepper, but this recipe, from Tyler Florence, which I have been making some form of since 2009 takes it to a whole new level.

 Honey balsamic glazed and then topped with tangy goat cheese before serving, they are amazing.